-Hungarian-Romanian baritone Gyula Orendt made his Royal Opera debut in 2012 singing Gamekeeper (Rusalka).
+Hungarian-Romanian baritone Gyula Orendt made his Royal Opera debut in 2012 as Gamekeeper (Rusalka).
 He returns in the 2014/15 Season to sing the title role in Orfeo at the Roundhouse.

 Orendt was born in Trannsylvania and studied at the Transylvania University of Brasov and the Franz Liszt Conservatory, Budapest.
 Early in his career he sang the title role in Handel’s Saul under Helmut Rilling, Colas (Bastien und Bastienne) in Györ and Schumann’s Liederkreis op.24 at the Bad Kissingen Festival.
-He was a member of the Vienna Volksoper 2010–11, where his roles included Marullo (Rigoletto), Vicomte Cascada (Die lustige Witwe), Anton Schnappauf (Kienzl's Der Evangelimann) and Baron Douphol (La traviata).
-He was then a member of the Opera Studio of Berlin State Opera 2011–13, singing such roles as Papageno (Die Zauberflöte), Keeper of the Madhouse (The Rake’s Progress, directed by Krzysztof Warlikowski) and Fiorello (Il barbiere di Siviglia) under Daniel Barenboim.
-In 2013 he became a member of the Berlin State Opera, where his roles include Papageno, Figaro (Il barbiere di Siviglia), Cesare Angelotti (Tosca) and Tempo/Consiglio (Rappresentatione di anima et di corpo) under René Jacobs, the title role in Der Kaiser von Atlantis, Belcore (L'elisir d'amore) and Silvano (Un ballo in maschera).
+He started his career as a member of the Vienna Volksoper 2010–11 before becoming a member of the Opera Studio of Berlin State Opera 2011–13, singing such roles as Papageno (Die Zauberflöte), Keeper of the Madhouse (The Rake’s Progress, directed by Krzysztof Warlikowski) and Fiorello (Il barbiere di Siviglia) under Daniel Barenboim.
+In 2013 he became a member of the Berlin State Opera, where his roles include Papageno, Figaro (Il barbiere di Siviglia), Tempo/Consiglio (Rappresentatione di anima et di corpo) under René Jacobs, the title role in Der Kaiser von Atlantis, Belcore (L'elisir d'amore) and Silvano (Un ballo in maschera).
 Engagements elsewhere include Roberto/Nardo (La finta giardiniera) for Glyndebourne Festival, also broadcast on BBC Radio 3, Guglielmo (Così fan tutte) and Orfeo for Opéra national de Lorraine, Nancy, and Guglielmo for Bavarian State Opera.